ntrappe/cse110-w21-group33/specs/roadmap.md

   - all colors should be blues/greens/calm colors that are not distracting (e.g. not red lol)
 - **Feature 4: Settings**:
   - function: for this sprint, just be able to click an icon and have a sidebar slide out and contract once icon pressed again
-- **Feature 5: Label**: above the timer, we should have a written label for the mode we are in rather than *just* relying on background color
+- **Feature 5: Label**:
+  - function: written label for the mode we are in rather than *just* relying on background color (i.e. more accessibility)
     - e.g. in Pomodoro, the label has "Pomodoro"
     - when the timer hits 00:00, it will change to the next mode and the label accompanying that will change
+  - UI: will be above the timer
-- **Feature 6: Info/About page**: page will hover over the current window with information on the Pomodoro techniue and specific features
+- **Feature 6: Info/About page**:
-  - need to decide on what signifier we will use to allow the user to find this page (e.g. 'About', '?' icon, button, etc.)
-  - we can decide if the user can also modify specific features while in this info page
-    - example: "Did you know you can set audio notification" could have a button for that that doesn't just mirror the actual features in settings but also will change audio
+  - for this sprint, just have user be able to click icon, lightbox pop up, and close it

 ### Internal Features